PlasmaPy/PlasmaPy/docs/contributing/doc_guide.rst

   derivations and extensive discussions of mathematics in the "Notes" section.

-* Docstrings may include a Raises_ section that describes which exceptions get raised and under what conditions.
+* Docstrings may include a "Raises_" section that describes which exceptions get raised and under what conditions.
 This section should be used only for errors that are non-obvious or have a large chance of getting raised.
 Documenting exceptions makes it easier for future developers to plan exception handling.

-However, in practice this section often becomes outdated.
+  * The "Raises_" section of a docstring should include exceptions that are raised by the function itself, but not exceptions that are raised by decorators such as |validate_quantities| and
+    |particle_input|.

 * Private code objects (e.g., code objects that begin with a single underscore, like ``_private_object``) should have docstrings.
 A